Policies related to Diversity & Inclusion

 This four-year, full-tuition scholarship, provided by BU in partnership with the Posse Foundation, identifies public high school students with extraordinary academic and leadership potential who may be overlooked by traditional college selection processes.

-With more than 450 student organizations, BU provides opportunities for students to connect with classmates across a range of areas and interests, from hobbies, athletics and academic pursuits to cultural backgrounds.
-Browse all of the cultural groups on the Student Activities website.
+With more than 450 student organizations, BU provides opportunities for students to connect with classmates across a range of areas and interests, from hobbies, athletics, and academic pursuits to cultural backgrounds.